Sleep training your baby with a pacifier is an important topic for many parents. At the same time, the history of pacifiers is, well, controversial.

 Do the pros of using a pacifier outweigh the cons?
 Do pacifiers help or reduce the effectiveness of your sleep training efforts?

-In this post, I’ll discuss the pros and cons of sleep training with a pacifier and dive deep into all the reasons why you should and shouldn’t use a pacifier while sleep training your little one.
+In this post, I’ll discuss the pros and cons of sleep training your baby with a pacifier and dive deep into all the reasons why you should and shouldn’t use a pacifier while sleep training your little one.

 Hopefully, it’ll help you decide whether you should consider using this technique in your sleep training efforts or steer clear of it.